Pillar Two – how it works

 As a backstop, the UTPR can apply, through allocation of a top up tax to a sibling entity in respect of profits which are not subject to the charge under an IIR.

 A country may also choose to implement a Qualified Domestic Minimum Top-up Tax (QDMTT), alongside the IIR.
-This would enable the relevant territory to retain taxing rights in respect of low taxed profits (rather than the relevant profits being tax in the parent entity’s jurisdiction under IIR or a sister jurisdiction under UTPR).
+This would enable the relevant territory to retain taxing rights in respect of low taxed profits (rather than the relevant profits being taxed in the parent entity’s jurisdiction under IIR or a sister jurisdiction under UTPR).
+Most territories are seeking to implement a QDMTT.

 The calculation mechanism for determining the effective tax rate is broadly the same under all three elements.
 It blends elements of current and deferred tax in determination of the ETR and, therefore, requires understanding of international tax principles as well as deferred tax accounting in undertaking the calculations.